King of New York

 I’ve been working on a ballot initiative for the upcoming election.

-Today is election day across the country.
-Excitingly, if my ballot initiative passes today I will become king of the great Commonwealth of Pennsylvania.
+Excitingly, if my ballot initiative passes, I will become king of the great state of New York.

-I must admit, there has been some opposition to the prospect of my becoming king of Pennsylvania.
-You could even categorize some of the opposition as extremely heavy.
+I must admit, there have been varied reactions to the prospect of my becoming king of New York.

-Opponents of my initiative have put forth a myriad of ridiculous reasons why they think I shouldn’t be king of Pennsylvania.
-They carelessly throw around phrases like maniacally unhinged and dangerously unbalanced.
+Opponents of my initiative have put forth a myriad of reasons why they think I shouldn’t be king of New York.

 - We don’t have kings here in America–we’re not Canada.

-- My plans for a castle with a moat and turrets for canons would violate all kinds of zoning laws.
+- They say my plans for a castle with a moat violate all kinds of zoning laws.

-- My plans to imprison every member of the zoning commission are unconstitutional.
+- They say my plans to imprison every member of the zoning commission are unconstitutional.

-- They oppose my plans to create a new constitution for the great Commonwealth of Pennsylvania that would allow me to imprison every member of the zoning commission and put canons wherever the hell I want.
+- They oppose my plans to create a new constitution for the great state of New York that would allow me to imprison every member of the zoning commission and put cannons wherever the hell I want.

-- They claim I really can’t be trusted with canons.
-(This one is fair–I would lay waste to things.)
+- They claim I really can’t be trusted with cannons.
+(This one is fair–I will lay waste to things.)

-- They oppose my plans to declare war against New York State.
-(King Cuomo and I haven’t seen eye to eye for some time now.)
+- They oppose my plans to declare war against Canada.
+(King Trudeau and I haven’t seen eye to eye for some time now.)

-- They say my plans to turn the entire city of Erie into a maximum security prison, while understandable, are unrealistic.
+- They say my plans to seize the city of Erie from Pennsylvania and turn it into a maximum-security prison, while understandable, are unrealistic.

-Note: My previous ballot initiative (slap-an-idiot-in-the-face-day) was a failure.
-Hopefully, this one fairs better.
+Addendum: while my previous ballot initiative (slap-an-idiot-in-the-face-day) was a failure, I’m hopeful this initiative fairs better.